 The beaver (castor canadensis), a keystone species in our environment, is the largest rodent found in North America.
 An individual can weigh up to 60 pounds, although the average adult generally weighs between 35 and 40 pounds.

 Trapped to near extinction for their dense waterproof fur soon after European settlement in the United States, the beaver is making a comeback.
-Their slow, steady recovery has been a godsend for the environment.
+Beaver were reintroduced to Massachusetts by MassWildlife officials who live trapped them from other states and relocated them to the Commonwealth.
+Their slow, steady recovery has provided the state millions of dollars in free ecological resources by providing habitat for endangered and threatened species and by helping to improve water quality and control flooding.

 Beavers are the world’s greatest builders of small, rich wetlands.
 The habitats they fashion support a myriad of species including other mammals, wading birds, waterfowl, fish, turtles, mussels, deer, bear, and moose.
 Beaver habitat also houses sensitive plant species, improves water quality by acting as a settling basin, and controls flooding by slowing water movement.